 The study was conducted at the School of Informatics and Innovative Systems, where the Centre of E-Learning is located.
 An e-portal named "e-jooust" was designed to cater for the teaching and learning processes at schools/faculties offering their courses in a blended mode.
 The purpose of e-jooust was to help students with their learning processes.
 E-jooust enabled students to access learning materials, email, live chat sessions, online discussions, forums, quizzes, wikis, blogs and assignments anywhere, anytime.
-All students were required to use eLearning portals for their discussions, which allowed asynchronous interactions between teachers and students by facilitating the course and getting students connected online.
+All students were required to use eLearning portals for their discussions, which allowed asynchronous interactions between teachers and students as well as between students.
+The teachers served as mentors to the students by facilitating the course and getting students connected online.
 Data were gathered through online questionnaires.
 A total of 383 questionnaires were distributed to students from four different programmes: Health Informatics, Business Information Systems, Information Communication and Technology, and Computer Security and Forensics.
 A total of 203 filled-in questionnaires were received for analysis.